dclaxto1/nosql-challenge/README.md

 4. How many establishments in each Local Authority area have a hygiene score of 0?

    There are 55 rows this DataFrame.
-Preview of the first 10 rows:
+Here is a preview of the first 10 rows:
     | _id | count |
     |-----|-------|
     |Thanet|1130|